 How Do We Spend Our Pupil Premium Funding?

-More detailed information about our planned spending for 2018/19 can also be found in the Strategy Review.
+More detailed information about our planned spending for 2021 to 2024 (a three year plan) can also be found in the Strategy Review.
+This includes spending of the government's Recovery Premium Grant.

 If you would like any further information or would like to speak privately and confidentially about whether your child may be eligible, please contact me at the Junior School or email me firstname.lastname@example.org